Making It Know

 2. Narrow in on your audience.
 Who will your emails be focused on?
 This might include multiple groups, like shoppers who abandoned their carts, existing customers, and new customers.
 Each group might be the focus for different types of emails.

 3. Create a calendar.
 Once you know what you want to promote and to whom, you can decide which emails to send and when.
+For example, Squarespace Email Campaigns has a Black Friday playbook with suggested copy and send dates that you can build into your calendar.
 Plan all of your dates out, so you can schedule emails ahead of time.

 4. Keep timing in mind.
 When and how often you send emails can impact whether people engage with them.
 This might take some trial and error, but try to choose times of day and timing near holiday moments that feel intuitive.